TheDragon246/temporal_divisions/README.md

 - **Adapt** — remix, transform, and build upon the material for any purpose, even commercially

 Under the following terms:
 - **Attribution** — You must give appropriate credit, provide a link to the license, and indicate if changes were made.
-You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.

 [![CC BY 4.0](https://licensebuttons.net/l/by/4.0/88x31.png)](https://creativecommons.org/licenses/by/4.0/)